AckerlyXu/heima/articles/storage/common/storage-import-export-tool-sample-preparing-hard-drives-import-job-workflow-v1.md

 |H:\Photo|A collection of photos, 30 GB in total.|
 |K:\Temp\FavoriteMovie.ISO|A Blu-Ray™ disk image, 25 GB.|
 |\\\bigshare\john\music|A collection of music files on a network share, 10 GB in total.|

-The import job will import this data into the following destinations in the storage account:
+The import job imports this data into the following destinations in the storage account:

 |Source|Destination virtual directory or blob|
 |------------|-------------------------------------------|
 |H:\Video|https://mystorageaccount.blob.core.chinacloudapi.cn/video|